john-lau/search_engine_demo/README.md

 - for the leader node, run the command "bin/solr start -c -p 8100 -s example/cloud/node1/solr"
 - for node 2 and 3, run the command "bin/solr start -c -p 8200 -z localhost:9100 -s example/cloud/node2/solr" and "bin/solr start -c -p 8300 -z localhost:9100 -s example/cloud/node3/solr"

+**Both solr and solrCloud should be running for the app to work because we create both clients by default.**

 Once Solr is running, you can compile the code and run WebService.java
 - By default it is set up to run single solr.
 If you want to change this, change engine.solrClient to engine.solrCloudClient in the line where we call engine.searchQuery

 **you should start up both single solr and SolrCloud before running WebService.java because searchEngine creates both clients by default**

 visit localhost:4567 to search.
-Query times should be printed out to your terminal / console.
+Query times are printed out to your terminal / console.